PSHE (Personal, Social, Health Education) Policy including Relationships Education, Sex Education and Health Education

 Links to other policies and curriculum areas

-We recognise the clear link between Jigsaw PSHE and the following policies and staff are aware of the need to refer to these policies when appropriate.
+We recognise the clear link between Kapow PSHE and the following policies and staff are aware of the need to refer to these policies when appropriate.

 Training and support for staff